APPLICATION: University Innovation Fellows Program

 SUMMER DEADLINE: JUNE 30, 2014 | 6-WEEK TRAINING (via video-conference): August 25 – October 3, 2014

 WINTER DEADLINE: OCTOBER 31, 2014 | 6-WEEK TRAINING (via video-conference): January 5 – February 13, 2015

 About the Program

-The University Innovation Fellows are part of a national movement to ensure that students gain the necessary attitudes, skills and knowledge required for them to compete in the economy of the future.
+University Innovation Fellows are teams of students that comprise a national movement to ensure that students gain the necessary attitudes, skills and knowledge required for them to compete in the economy of the future.
 These student leaders from schools around the country work with their peers to catalyze even greater levels of innovation and venture activity on their campuses.
-The program is run by the National Center for Engineering Pathways to Innovation (Epicenter), funded by the National Science Foundation and directed by Stanford University and the National Collegiate Inventors and Innovators Alliance (NCIIA).
+The program is run by the National Center for Engineering Pathways to Innovation (Epicenter), which is funded by the National Science Foundation and directed by Stanford University and the National Collegiate Inventors and Innovators Alliance (NCIIA).
 Read more »

 Why Host a University Innovation Fellow?